lever/postings-api/README.md

 To use the POST API you need an API key, which a Super Admin of your account can generate at https://hire.lever.co/settings/integrations?tab=api

+Two fields are required by our system in order to create a candidate: name and email address.
+Required fields are also required when submitting against the POST API.
+Lever account administrators can customize their job applications and choose to make other fields required, too.
+Please make sure you coordinate with your Lever administrator to learn which fields on the job application they've seleved as required.

-When testing be aware that we dedup candidates using their email address.
-You won't see duplicate testing candidates appear on hire.lever.co.
+When testing, be aware that Lever de-dupes candidates using the email address field.
+You won't see duplicate testing candidates appear within your Lever account at hire.lever.co.

+If you don't have email addresses of the candidate available and you MUST create a candidate, you can submit any string that is unique and includes an "@" symbol.
+If you have a standard string, we will merge candidate records using that string.

 Except for resume uploading, all of the fields are available in both JSON mode and multipart form-data mode.
 The name and email address fields are both